WillCallahan/disney-scrapper/README.md

 Setup infrastructure as follows:

 1. Define an SNS topic to be used commonly across projects
+2. Create a DynamoDB table with a _partition-key_ name of `resort_key` as a String
-2. Create the CloudFormation from the [cloudformation.yml](./cloudformation.yml)
+3. Create the CloudFormation from the [cloudformation.yml](./cloudformation.yml)

 ## Configuration